-Due to the 2020 COVID-19 pandemic, access to laboratories and other facilities has been restricted at the UWIN institutions.
-These constraints will likely alter the planned schedules for the completion of the remaining tasks.
-We anticipate that these circumstances will likely influence the SRN activities and may result delays in meeting the milestones and delivery of the final products.
-Moreover, travel restrictions could also influence completion of PhD dissertations and M.S. theses.
+Due to the global COVID-19 pandemic, access to laboratories and other facilities has been restricted at the UWIN institutions.
+These constraints have altered the planned schedules for the completion of the remaining tasks.
+The global pandemic has caused delays in meeting the milestones and delivery of the final products.
+Moreover, travel restrictions have influenced completion of PhD dissertations and M.S. theses.

-In-person meetings with stakeholder groups were eliminated as the strategy shifted toward production of materials and interviews as means to collect data
+In-person meetings with stakeholder groups were eliminated as the strategy shifted toward production of materials and interviews as means to collect data.